-As growth returns to the agenda, CIOs need to turn their attention from cost-cutting to growth, with agility and innovation coming to the fore.
+CIOs need to turn their attention from cost-cutting to growth, which puts a premium on agility and innovation.
 How can IT organizations achieve excellence in these areas?

-Increasing an IT organization’s agility while simultaneously balancing efficiency with innovation requires changes to four key organizational elements:
+Increasing agility while balancing efficiency with innovation requires changes to four key elements:

-Evolving the IT architecture.
-High performers have mapped out transition plans that take into account short- and medium-term business needs and then match the right architecture components to those needs.
+Evolve IT architecture—High performers map out transition plans that take into account short- and medium-term needs and then match that with the right architecture components.

-Adapting the IT workforce.
-Shared services models are forcing CIOs to take a fresh approach to their workforce.
-Accenture research shows that high-performance businesses are seven times more likely than other IT organizations to have invested in new technology skills development and three times more likely to be addressing skills development for application and technology architectures and information management.
+Adapt the IT workforce—Our research shows that high-performers are seven times more likely than other IT organizations to have invested in new technology skills development.